You spend a third of your life at work. It shouldn't suck.

 Severance packages are pay and benefits given to employees when they lose their jobs or are “laid off.”
 The idea behind a severance agreement is to cover employees until they find new work — although the severance negotiations often fall far short of that goal.
 Even more concerning, departing employees often aren't eligible for severance pay unless they sign a release, waiving their right to file a lawsuit against their employer for claims arising from employment.
 Sometimes the severance agreement offered by the company falls short in comparison to the value of the claims the company wants the employee to waive.
 Not all severance packages are negotiable, but many are, and it’s always a good idea to ask.
 If you have the opportunity to negotiate, get our employment attorneys in your corner right away.
 We can help you identify legal claims and understand your rights to help you maximize your severance package.

 Let Us Stand Up For You.

 A solid legal foundation (and an employment attorney on speed dial) are essential to any level of sustained business success.
-The Vennum PLLC team is here to get you where you want to be.
+The Vennum Law team is here to get you where you want to be.

 Contact us in Charlotte to learn more about what Vennum Law can do for your business.